xlibb/module-selenium/examples/student_application_form_filling/README.md

-# Automating the Filling of Student Application Form
+# Automating the filling of student application form

+This guide demonstrates automating the process of filling out student application forms using the Ballerina Selenium module.

 ## Overview
-This guide demonstrates automating the process of filling out student application forms using the Ballerina Selenium module.

-## Implementation
-For this task, we use sample JSON data available in [this file](./modules/resources/data.json).
-The example project showcases how to automate the data entry process by populating this information into [this web application](https://bal-selenium.choreoapps.dev/).
+The example project automates data entry by retrieving student information from a [JSON file](./modules/resources/data.json) and populating it into a [web application]((https://bal-selenium.choreoapps.dev/)).

 ## Run the Example